 The Incas came to power in the mid-15th century, partly because they built excellent Inca trail routes, most of their network of 16,000 kilometers is still visible, they left more evidence that they were great engineers and builders, their terraces, canals and stone cities that compete with those of Ancient Rome, but unlike the ancient Romans, they did all this without the wheel, without iron and without written language.

-Machu Picchu inca ruins is beautiful and disconcerting at the same time, there are no clues written in the city, there are no sculptures to suggest a purpose, at its highest point the mystery deepens there is a beautiful pillar, a graceful riddle to close the site, from this great height the views impress you but also give curiosity, Who built Machu Picchu?
+Machu Picchu inca city is beautiful and disconcerting at the same time, there are no clues written in the city, there are no sculptures to suggest a purpose, at its highest point the mystery deepens there is a beautiful pillar, a graceful riddle to close the site, from this great height the views impress you but also give curiosity, Who built Machu Picchu?
 Why did they build it on this impossible site?
 Even more disconcerting.
 Why did they abandon it?

 As we do not have historical records about the construction of Machu Picchu Cusco, the exact date in which it was ordered and in which the work was executed are not entirely true.
 There is an estimate that the construction of the Sanctuary was carried out in the middle of the 15th century.
 According to Carbon 14 tests carried out on remains found in the inca ruins the date in 1450 of the Christian era under the reign of the Inca Pachacutec.